OCA/l10n-brazil/l10n_br_dere/README.rst

 - send signed batches to Receita Integra, consult processing (manually or via cron with backoff) and store protocol, receipt and D-9xxx returns
-- keep the RFB totals (D-9101 / D-9106), the D-9199 IBS/CBS assessment
+- keep the RFB totals (D-9101 / D-9106 / D-9112), the D-9198 reopening
-  and the D-9001 validity extract next to the local data, without posting a journal entry
+  return, the D-9199 IBS/CBS assessment and the D-9001 validity extract next to the local data, without posting a journal entry

 It does **not** implement sector-specific rules (for example health-plan premium vs administration-fee reconciliation).
 Those stay in company